Under heavy guard, Congress back to work after Trump supporters storm U.S. Capitol

 “All I can say is count me out.
 Enough is enough,” Graham said on the floor of the Senate.
 “Joe Biden and Kamala Harris are lawfully elected and will become the president and the vice president of the United States on Jan.
 20.”

 The Senate rejected by a 93-6 vote Republican objections to the certification of Biden’s victory in the battleground state of Arizona, ensuring their defeat.
-The House of Representatives, controlled by Democrats, also rejected the move, voting 303-121 against it.
+The House of Representatives, controlled by Democrats, also rejected the move by a 303-121 vote.

-After the vote, House Speaker Nancy Pelosi said both chambers of Congress would resume consideration of the Electoral College results.
+The Senate also rejected an objection to the certification in Pennsylvania on a 92-7 vote.
+The House was still debating the objection.

+Washington Mayor Muriel Bowser ordered a citywide curfew starting at 6 p.m.
+(2300 GMT).

 It was the most damaging attack on the iconic building since the British army burned it in 1814, according to the U.S. Capitol Historical Society.